Optimal Variable Clustering for High-Dimensional Matrix Valued Data: Simulation Results

+The competing method works decently as we tailored it to utilize correlation information, but is outperformed by the \textsc{cod} based methods when $n\geq 18$.
+It is apparent that perfect clustering is attained at a much smaller $n$ value with \textsc{cod} based methods compared to the competing \textsc{vanilla hierarchical} method.

-In most cases, our iterative algorithms 1-STEP COD and 2-STEP COD improve the performance of NAIVE COD, which is consistent with our theoretical analysis.
-In particular, 1-STEP COD and 2-STEP COD can achieve an ARI value close to 1 when $n=18$, whereas the NAIVE COD may require $n$ much larger than $30$ to attain the same level of accuracy.
+In most cases, our iterative algorithms \textsc{1-step cod} and \textsc{2-step cod} improve the performance of \textsc{naive cod}, which is consistent with our theoretical analysis.
+In particular, \textsc{1-step cod} and \textsc{2-step cod} can achieve an ARI value close to 1 when $n=18$, whereas \textsc{naive cod} may require $n$ much larger than $30$ to attain the same level of accuracy.
 The phenomenon holds for both row and column clustering.
-We also find that when $n$ is moderate (e.g., $n\geq 18$), 1-STEP COD and 2-STEP COD have very similar performances.
-Due to the extra computational cost of 2-STEP COD, we generally recommend 1-STEP COD for practical use if $n$ is moderate or large.
-However if $n$ is small, 2-STEP COD may outperform 1-STEP COD.
+We also find that when $n$ is moderate (e.g., $n\geq 18$), \textsc{1-step cod} and \textsc{2-step cod} have very similar performances.
+Due to the extra computational cost of \textsc{2-step cod}, we generally recommend \textsc{1-step cod} for practical use if $n$ is moderate or large.
+However if $n$ is small, \textsc{2-step cod} may outperform \textsc{1-step cod}.

-We conducted additional simulation studies to evaluate the performance of our clustering algorithm with an unbalanced matrix structure of $p=100$ and $q=15$.
-The detailed results can be found in Section \ref{unbalanced} of the Supplementary Material.
+We conducted additional simulation studies with other competing methods namely the model based tensor clustering methods \textsc{deem}, \textsc{tgmm} and \textsc{temm} in \cite{mai2022doubly} and \cite{deng2022tensor}.
+The results and ensuing discussion can be found along with the main simulation results with different noise variance settings in Section \ref{app_sim} of the Supplementary Material.